tprobinson/aersia/README.md

 Replacing Aersia's Flash-based player, for fun and ~~profit~~!

-#Done in version 0.0.5:
+#Done in version 0.0.6:
-* Song information panel
- * Toggle shuffling to current song
- * Direct download
- * Sharing links, which can share just a playlist or playlist+song
-* Layouts panel
 * Internals
- * Updated Modernizr to 3, now supporting Opus detection.
- * Check available filetypes for each song and choose best available
- * Generated favicons for every platform
+ * Removed more broken Angular code
+ * Layout fixes and automatic correction of when the layout changes.

 #Planned for the next version: